The Winterthur Library

 Samuel H. Laidacker was an antiques dealer in eastern Pennsylvania.
 His specialties were American historical glass and Anglo-American historical Staffordshire china.
 Early in his career, he also dealt in other antiques, such as furniture, prints, coins, stamps, and firearms.
 In addition to selling antiques, he sought to educate collectors through writing, publishing, and selling books and a magazine.

 Samuel attended Bloomsburg Normal School and then Pennsylvania State College.
-After their father’s death, Samuel and his brother turned their attention to running their father’s antiques business.
+After their father’s death, Samuel and his brother John Daniel turned their attention to running their father’s antiques business.
 Samuel Laidacker conducted his business in several ways: selling at auctions, from a shop, by mail order, and at shows.
-His residences and shops were in the following Pennsylvania towns (with approximate dates): Shickshinny (1927-28); Wilkes Barre (1929) (with the brother still operating out of the Shickshinny store); Wyoming (1929-37); Meshoppen (1938 with a "summer shop" here as early as 1935); Scranton (1936-47); Bristol (1947-63); Bloomsburg (1963-83); Watsontown (1983-88); Northumberland (1989-?).
+His residences and shops were in the following Pennsylvania towns (with approximate dates): Shickshinny (1927-28); Wilkes Barre (1929) (with the brother still operating out of the Shickshinny store); Wyoming (1929-37); Meshoppen (1938 with a "summer shop" here as early as 1935); Scranton (1936-47); Bristol (1947-63); Bloomsburg (1963-83); Watsontown (1983-88); and Northumberland (1989-?).
 In addition to running his own business, Laidacker also did cataloging for auction houses over a number of years, particularly for Parke-Bernet in New York.

 In January 1961, Laidacker introduced himself in a mimeographed letter titled "Bottles & Flasks" this way: